wozna/szum/README.md

 # szum
-Voice commands recognition in a noisy environment based on deep neural networks,
+Voice commands recognition in a noisy environment based on deep neural networks